dungeon-hub/dungeon-hub-docs/Writerside/topics/Role-Management.md

 ## Role Requirements

-`This feature is currently under active development and will be released soon.`
+Role requirements are used to define which requirements have to be met to receive a given role. \
+These consist of a [requirement type](Role-Requirement-Type.md), a comparison, a count (that has to be met) and optionally some extra data.
+A list of all possible requirement types can be found [here](Role-Requirement-Type.md#possible-values). \
+A role requirement can be added for a role by using [](role-requirements-add.topic).
+Multiple role requirements can be defined for a single role, in that case all requirements have to be met to receive the role. \
+Role requirements are checked after the role actions have been processed, meaning that the role requirements can override the role actions.

 ## Role Groups

 Role groups are a way to group roles together and apply them all at once.
 If the user has a specific role that has role groups, those are given to the user as well. \
-Role groups are applied after the role actions have been processed. \
+Role groups are applied after the role actions and role requirements have been processed. \
 You can think of role groups similar to a tree structure:

 ### Structure